AdobeDocs/workfront.en/help/classic/timesheets/create-and-manage-timesheets/view-and-manage-comments-timesheets.md

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## View comments on a timesheet
+## View comments on a timesheet {#view-comments-on-a-timesheet}

 You can configure comments that are made on individual&nbsp;hour entries to be displayed in the timesheet.
 The option to show and hide comments does not affect comments made on the overall timesheet or comments made on individual items.
-For more information, see&nbsp; [Make comments on a timesheet](#making-comments-on-a-timesheet).
+For more information, see&nbsp; [Make comments on a timesheet](#make-comments-on-a-timesheet).

 By default, comments are hidden the first time you&nbsp;access a timesheet.